SimonBlanke/Hyperactive/README.md

 <details>
 <summary><b>Next Features</b></summary>

-  - [ ] Implementation of "long term memory" for search-data storage and usage
+  - [ ] "long term memory" for search-data storage and usage
+  - [ ] Data collector tool to use inside the objective function
+  - [ ] Dashboard for visualization of stored search-data
-  - [ ] Implementation of dashboard for visualization of search-data
+  - [ ] Dashboard for visualization of search-data at runtime (progress-bar)

 </details>